Strategies for Defining the Right UX Balance of Delight and Efficiency

 - How adaptive is the experience?: Mobile experiences should prioritize speed and simplicity, while desktop designs can afford more complexity.

-- Branding shouldn't overshadow usability: Especially in critical apps, branding must enhance—not impede—the user experience.
+- Branding shouldn't overshadow usability: Especially in critical apps, branding must enhance not impede the user experience.

 The Role of Device Context in UX Design